vtex-apps/io-documentation/docs/en/GettingStarted/develop-native-integrations-with-pixel-apps/6-ListeningToStoreEvents.md

 # 5. Listening to store events

-In some cases, the service provided by the third party solution depends on store Events to properly work.

-We call Events or Pixel Events the **notifications automatically broadcasted by a website whenever users perform critical actions in your store**, such as adding products to the cart or even product page viewing.
+Some services provided by third-party solutions may rely on store events.
+Events are notifications that a web application automatically broadcasts whenever a user performs an important action in a store, such as adding items to the shopping cart or accessing a product page.

-For this scenario, it is fundamental to develop a script whose aim is to listen to the desired store Events in order to send the needed data to the third party solution.
+For these scenarios, your Pixel app must be able to listen to the desired events and provide the required data to the third-party service in question.

+## Step by step

-1. Access your app's `react/index.tsx` file.
+1. Open the `react/index.tsx` file.
 2. Write your script according to your Pixel app needs.
-For example:
+Some store events you can use in your Pixel app are:

+- `addToCart`- Triggered when a product is added to the cart.
+- `removeItem` - Triggered when a product is removed from the cart
+- `pageView` - Triggered on every loaded page view.
+- `productImpression` - Triggered when product data is visible on the page currently being accessed by users.

+>ℹ️ All the available event properties are written in **TypeScript**.
+Check them out [here](https://github.com/vtex-apps/pixel-app-template/blob/master/react/typings/events.d.ts).

+Take the following example of an event implementation in the [Google Tag Manager Pixel app](https://github.com/vtex-apps/google-tag-manager/blob/master/react/index.tsx):

 ```ts
 import { canUseDOM } from 'vtex.render-runtime'